bcmpinc/StardewHack/WearMoreRings/README.md

 ## Changes
 #### 6.1:
 * Re-added the [IWearMoreRingsAPI](https://github.com/bcmpinc/StardewHack/blob/master/WearMoreRings/IWearMoreRingsAPI.cs).
+* Rings no longer drop during migration.
+* If the player has rings in slots that are not accessible due to a lower ring capacity, these rings are dropped.

 #### 6.0:
 * Rewrite most of the mod for better multiplayer support.
 It now uses Combined Rings rather than a hidden chest for ring storage.
 Note that after the update you have to manually re-equip your rings.